injoum/videolibrary/README.md

 Video library with user controll and permissions using angularjs and nodejs through mongodb

 Contents:
-  1.View non-premium videos and adding and editting them 2.View premium videos and adding and editting them depending on the permission of your user 3.View users and adding and editting them
+  1. View non-premium videos and adding and editting them
+  2. View premium videos and adding and editting them depending on the permission of your user
+  3. View users and adding and editting them

 Technology used:
-  1.MongoDB for the database
+  1. MongoDB for the database
-  2.Node.JS with express framework
+  2. Node.JS with express framework
-  3.AngularJS with ui-router component and ng-cookies
+  3. AngularJS with ui-router component and ng-cookies

 To run this project you need to download MongoDB and import the server file given in the repository, and download node.
 I used http-server simply to download that (after downloading node):